 The city’s most prominent tourist area is around Boston Common and Faneuil Hall, with many historic sights and waterfront attractions.
 That said, there are key historic sites scattered all throughout the city.
 The best museums and universities are farther away from the center, in various neighborhoods including the Fenway, the Seaport District, and across the river in Cambridge.
 So the truth is there is no one “best” place to stay, but rather many excellent options.

 From here, the city fans out to the south and west.
-Along the Charles, the Back Bay is laid out in an elegant and orderly grid, terminating at Kenmore Square, while the Fenway nestles in between the eponymous baseball park and greenway further west.
+Along the Charles, the Back Bay is laid out in an elegant and orderly grid, terminating at Kenmore Square, while the Fenway nestles in between Fenway baseball park and greenway further west.
 To the south, the Seaport District is a hotbed of trendy dining and nonstop development – most with views of the harbor and beyond.
-Boston’s outer reaches – including Allston/Brighton, Jamaica Plain, Dorchester, and South Boston – are mostly residential areas, each with its own central square and neighborhood vibe (but little reason for short-term visitors to stay there).
+Boston’s outer reaches – including Allston/Brighton, Jamaica Plain, Dorchester, and South Boston – are mostly residential areas, each with its own central square and neighborhood vibe, but little reason for short-term visitors to stay there.

 Meanwhile, the separate city of Cambridge stretches along the north shore of the Charles River.
 Anchored by two academic institutions – Harvard University and the Massachusetts Institute of Technology – the smaller city has its own culture and attractions, as well as easy access into Boston.

 With too many one-way streets and not enough parking, Boston is a nightmare for uninitiated drivers.
 Fortunately, it is a compact, walkable city.
 It is also well connected by subway (known in Boston as the T), so driving is never required and rarely recommended.
 Active types can also get around on Blue Bikes, the city’s bike-share program.

 The Best Places to Stay in Boston

 Harbor Hotel • Mandarin Oriental • Omni Parker House